Email: BladderAndBowelService@elht.nhs.uk

 What we do

-Our clinical staff will:
+Our clinical team will:

-• Treat every patient with respect and dignity.
+- Treat every patient with respect and dignity.

-• Provide an accessible and high-quality patient centred service.
+- Provide an accessible and high-quality patient-centred service.

-• Complete an assessment of the patient’s condition and develop a treatment or management plan with them that is specific to their individual needs.
+- Complete an assessment of the patient’s condition and develop a treatment or management plan with them that is specific to their individual needs.

-• Keep the patient fully informed of their planned care to enable them to make informed and supported choices.
+- Keep the patient fully informed of their planned care to enable them to make informed and supported choices.

-• Provide every patient with a high standard of care based on current clinical guidance and pathways.
+- Provide every patient with a high standard of care based on current clinical guidance and pathways.

 The service accepts referrals from health care professionals only, for example Consultant, GP, School Nurse.
-Referrals are electronic on the service referral form which can be e-mailed to:

 Please note when referring men to our service a prostate health review must be undertaken prior to referral.